2/20/2025

 Ken Hexter

 Appreciate that.
 That's true.
 That's an awful lot compared to normal.
-So maybe just two quick ones just to wrap up.
-The seasonality that you normally see in through one queue into two queue, maybe could you just remind us of that?
+Maybe just two quick ones just to wrap up.
+The seasonality that you normally see through 1Q into 2Q, maybe you could just remind us of that.
 And then you mentioned the vessel purchased.
-Are you seeing a lot of, you know, especially with that much overcapacity potentially hitting and what that could do to rates, are you seeing more books come across your desk in terms of vessel sale opportunities?
+Are you seeing a lot of, especially with that much overcapacity potentially hitting and what that could do to rates, are you seeing more books come across your desk in terms of vessel sale opportunities?

 speaker

-President and CEO of TK Corporations and TK Tankers
+President and CEO, TK Corporation and TK Tankers

 Yeah, good question.
 So first of all, just on where we see the rates, I think we kind of touched on it.
-And when we look at it, typically when you come into queue four and go out of queue one, you kind of have rates that start low and go up and then they start coming down as you get into queue two.
+And when we looked at it, typically when you come into Q4 and go out of Q1, you kind of have rates that start low and go up and then they start coming down as you get into Q2.
 These past two quarters, we've kind of seen the inverse of that, I would say.
 So a little bit unusual, but we've had unusual years in the past couple of years.
 But that's kind of where rates have been going.
-So we definitely look like we're moving stronger into queue two, but it's kind of the inverse of what we saw last year.
-And in terms of S&P opportunities, yeah, market has come down on vessels, which is also why we're beginning to lean in a bit, as we said to John.
-I mean, and as we talked about on the last quarter, we kind of see ourselves maybe selling a little bit faster than we're buying.
-But we have fleet replenishment and we haven't done a lot in recent years.
-And we've seen prices come into kind of a zip code that we're beginning to like again.
-So that's why we required one shift today and we'll continue to look for opportunities.
-When people have had a couple of good years, as most tank owners have had, some owners have had different priorities.
-And as we continue to say, I mean, we're an operating company.
-We like to have a certain scale in the market.
-So we'll obviously be focused on trying to renew the fleet, but we'll do it at a very measured pace here.
+So it definitely looks like we're moving stronger into Q2, but it's kind of the inverse of what we saw last year.
+And in terms of S&P opportunities, Yeah, market has come down on vessels, which is also why we're beginning to lean in a bit.
+As we said to John, I mean, and as we talked about on the last quarter, we kind of see ourselves maybe selling a little bit faster than we're buying, but we have fleet replenishment and we haven't done a lot in recent years and seeing prices come into kind of a zip code that ship today and we'll continue to look for opportunities when people have had a couple of good years as most tank owners have had some owners have different priorities and as we continue to say we're an operating company we like to have a certain scale in the market so we'll obviously be focused on trying to renew the fleet but we'll do it at a very measured pace here.

 speaker